sirius-ms/sirius/README.md

 ## License

-Starting with version 3.4, SIRIUS is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl.html).
+Starting with version 4.4.27, SIRIUS is licensed under the [GNU Affero General Public License (GPL)](https://www.gnu.org/licenses/agpl-3.0.txt).
 If you integrate SIRIUS into other software, we strongly encourage you to make the usage of SIRIUS as well as the literature to cite transparent to the user.